pau1a/Transcrypt/IA.md

 Each tag in Appendix E must be assigned a type.
 Tag type determines where it may appear (for example Topic tags on blog and guides; Risk tags on certain reports, etc.).

+All tags and their assigned Tag Types are enumerated in Appendix E.2.
+No tag type may be invented ad hoc in code, search configuration, or partial logic; if a new type is required, Appendix E.2 and this section must be updated first.

 ### **7.3.2 Assignment Limits**

 To prevent dilution: